 As you walk from the reception area to the restaurant, Theo’s Simple Italian, you’re taken from glamour to cool.

-Right next to the restaurant, there’s also a little lounge area where you can go to sit back, relax and flick through Vogue, surrounded by a very stylish atmosphere.
+Right next to the restaurant, lies a lounge area, where you can go to sit back, relax, flick through Vogue and sip on a coffee.

-Hotel Indigo is home to Theo’s Simple Italian, which was the best Italian I’ve gone to in a long time.
+Hotel Indigo is home to Theo’s Simple Italian, which I have to say, was the best Italian I’ve tasted in a long time.
 Prim and I came here for nibbles and wine the night we stayed at the hotel and we were blown away.

 The restaurant has a lovely rustic vibe about it, and you really do feel like you’ve been taken away to Italy, which is so rare to find.
 We shared the parmesan and pear salad, bruschetta, and zucchini fries, and each dish was jam packed with flavour.

-You know I love my wine, and I was highly delighted with the montepulciano I sipped on.
-I’ve been searching for a good montepulciano for ages (supermarkets just don’t cut it with the wine selection), but Fantini Montepulciano D’Abruzzo was incredible!
+You know I love my wine, and I was delighted with the Fantini Montepulciano D’Abruzzo I sipped on, it was truly delicious!

 No matter what you feel like for breakfast, whether it’s porridge, fruit, pastries, cheese, eggs, avocado on toast, cereal, Hotel Indigo has it!

-Depending how you feel you have the option of choosing either the buffet or a la carte breakfast, or both.
-I had the porridge with berry compote and enjoyed a croissant with brie, with my coffee afterwards.
+Depending on how hungry you are, you have the option of choosing the buffet and/or a la carte breakfast.
+I was quite hungry, so I chose both!
+The porridge with berry compote from the a la carte menu, and a croissant and cheese from the buffet, yum.

-Breakfast is served at Theo’s Simple Italian, so with the Italian feeling, the amazing decor and the yummy food, it’s certainly a lovely way to spend your morning.
+Breakfast is served at Theo’s Simple Italian, so with the Italian feeling, the amazing decor and the great food, it’s certainly a lovely way to spend your morning.

 What I love most of all about this hotel, is that it embraces personality, character, creativity and design.
 Although Hotel Indigo is a chain of hotels (they’re part of IHG), they pride themselves on individuality and offering a boutique service, of which they do so well.